KenDickey/Crosstalk/README.md

 # Crosstalk

 ## Smalltalk in Scheme -- clean room bootstrap of Smalltalk kernel in R7RS Larceny Scheme;
-currently being ported to Guile Scheme (in progress)
+currently being ported to GNU Guile Scheme (in progress)

 Basically an exercise in deeply understanding Smalltalk.